 Before buying mangroves, you need to know how to acclimate them.
 The biggest mistake that beginners make is to immediately put the mangroves into the water and expose them to intense lighting, such as from metal halides, and hope for the best.
 This is a sure-fire course to failure.

 Mangrove plants received by mail order will more than likely have been in transit for several days without light, water, or CO2.
 The plants can literally be in "shock" when you open the package.
 Therefore, they should be slowly and carefully acclimated and introduced to their new environment.
 After shipping, sometimes they may even go through a dormant stage, but if cared for properly they will awaken from this dormant stage and continue to grow and mature.

 Hopefully, the plants you receive will have been well prepared for shipping.
 This is best done when the leaves and roots are wrapped in a damp water-absorbent material (paper towels or newspaper) and sealed in a plastic bag.

-When you receive the plants, remove them from the shipping material and gently rinse them in room-temperature fresh water or tank water.
+When you receive the plants, remove them from the shipping material and gently rinse them in room-temperature fresh or tank water.
 This will remove any extraneous contaminants and allows the plants to "breathe" and adapt them to their surroundings.
-Let the plants sit in the room temperature air, following the plant supplier's recommendations; this is usually about 1 hour.
+Let the plants sit in the room temperature air, following the plant supplier's recommendations; this is usually about one hour.
 Finally, place the plants into their new home.

 Placing and Caring for Your Mangroves